karthi-cloud-dev/wp/README.md

 service httpd restart
 ```
 >[!IMPORTANT]
->Change the EFC commands in the above block of code.
+>Change the EFS commands in the above block of code.
 >This is the meta data that needs to be given during the EC2 creation.
 >
 >